 Due to the lack of regulation on the use of the word, big fashion brands have been able to throw around the term ‘Sustainable’, fooling consumers into thinking their products are ethically made & eco friendly.
 This is known as Green Washing!
 If you can buy a t-shirt for the same price as a coffee, someone, somewhere down the line, hasn’t been payed properly… if at all!

-The first thing to realize is: when it comes to Fashion, it is almost impossible to be 100% Sustainable!
+The first thing to realize is: when it comes to Fashion, it is very difficult to be 100% Sustainable!

 There is no quick fix.
 However, there is progression in the right direction.

-Why is it impossible for Fashion to be 100% Sustainable?
+Why is it so difficult for Fashion to be 100% Sustainable?

 Nearly every stage within the fashion industry: from the manufacturing of garments, to the washing of our clothes, to the landfill process, has negative implications on people & the environment.